aragon/lock-to-vote-plugin/TESTS.md

 │   │       │   └── It should revert
 │   │       └── Given Voting with more locked balance 2
 │   │           └── It should revert
-│   ├── Given vote replacement mode 2
+│   └── Given vote replacement mode 2
-│   │   ├── Given Voting the first time 2
+│       ├── Given Voting the first time 2
-│   │   │   ├── Given Has locked balance 2
+│       │   ├── Given Has locked balance 2
-│   │   │   │   ├── It should set the right voter's usedVotingPower
-│   │   │   │   ├── It should set the right tally of the voted option
-│   │   │   │   ├── It should set the right total voting power
-│   │   │   │   └── It should emit an event
-│   │   │   └── Given No locked balance 2 // Redundant with canVote being false
-│   │   │       └── It should revert
-│   │   ├── Given Voting the same option 2
-│   │   │   ├── Given Voting with the same locked balance 3 // Redundant with canVote being false
-│   │   │   │   └── It should revert
-│   │   │   └── Given Voting with more locked balance 3
-│   │   │       ├── It should increase the voter's usedVotingPower
-│   │   │       ├── It should increase the tally of the voted option
-│   │   │       ├── It should increase the total voting power
-│   │   │       └── It should emit an event
-│   │   └── Given Voting another option 2
-│   │       ├── Given Voting with the same locked balance 4
-│   │       │   ├── It should deallocate the current voting power
-│   │       │   └── It should allocate that voting power into the new vote option │   │       └── Given Voting with more locked balance 4
-│   │           ├── It should deallocate the current voting power │   │           ├── It the voter's usedVotingPower should reflect the new balance │   │           ├── It should allocate to the tally of the voted option │   │           ├── It should update the total voting power │   │           └── It should emit an event
-│   └── Given early execution mode 2
-│       ├── Given Voting the first time 3
-│       │   ├── Given Has locked balance 3
 │       │   │   ├── It should set the right voter's usedVotingPower
 │       │   │   ├── It should set the right tally of the voted option │       │   │   ├── It should set the right total voting power
 │       │   │   └── It should emit an event
-│       │   └── Given No locked balance 3 // Redundant with canVote being false
+│       │   └── Given No locked balance 2 // Redundant with canVote being false
 │       │       └── It should revert
-│       ├── Given Voting the same option 3
+│       ├── Given Voting the same option 2
-│       │   ├── Given Voting with the same locked balance 5
-│       │   │   └── It should revert
+│       │   ├── Given Voting with the same locked balance 3 // Redundant with canVote being false │       │   │   └── It should revert
-│       │   └── Given Voting with more locked balance 5
+│       │   └── Given Voting with more locked balance 3
 │       │       ├── It should increase the voter's usedVotingPower
 │       │       ├── It should increase the tally of the voted option │       │       ├── It should increase the total voting power │       │       └── It should emit an event
-│       ├── Given Voting another option 3
+│       └── Given Voting another option 2
-│       │   ├── Given Voting with the same locked balance 6
-│       │   │   └── It should revert
-│       │   └── Given Voting with more locked balance 6
-│       │       └── It should revert
-│       └── Given the vote makes the proposal pass // partially redundant with canExecute() below │           └── Given the caller has permission to call execute │               ├── It hasSucceeded() should return true │               ├── It canExecute() should return true │               ├── It isSupportThresholdReachedEarly() should return true │               ├── It isMinVotingPowerReached() should return true │               ├── It isMinApprovalReached() should return true │               ├── It should execute the proposal
-│               ├── It the proposal should be marked as executed │               └── It should emit an event
+│           ├── Given Voting with the same locked balance 4 │           │   ├── It should deallocate the current voting power │           │   └── It should allocate that voting power into the new vote option │           └── Given Voting with more locked balance 4 │               ├── It should deallocate the current voting power │               ├── It the voter's usedVotingPower should reflect the new balance │               ├── It should allocate to the tally of the voted option │               ├── It should update the total voting power │               └── It should emit an event
 ├── When calling clearvote
 │   ├── Given the voter has no prior voting power
 │   │   └── It should do nothing
 │   ├── Given the proposal is not open
-│   │   └── It should revert
-│   ├── Given early execution mode 3
 │   │   └── It should revert
 │   ├── Given standard voting mode 3
 │   │   └── It should revert